Knowing Is Half the Battle: Stopping the Autism Stigma after Sandy Hook

 Autism does not make a person violent.
 Asperger’s syndrome does not make a person violent.
 Yet, by reading and listening to the sensationalized news stories that appeared early on after the shooting, that’s exactly the impression an audience will develop.
 For those with loved ones diagnosed with an Autism Spectrum Disorder, the implications are startling.
 I know that my relative with Asperger’s syndrome would never hurt anyone, but does the average Joe, who only knows the snippet of “expert” opinions he hears on the news, know that?
 Probably not.

 Unfortunately, speculative news stories that link Autism Spectrum Disorders with mass violence make it hard for those who don’t understand developmental disorders to see that many characteristics attributed to autism are harmless.
-Photo Credit: Wikimedia Commons.
+Photo Credit: Countincr, Wikimedia Commons (Creative Commons license).

 The families of individuals diagnosed with Autism Spectrum Disorders already know that while these developmental disorders can be challenging, a child (or adult) with Asperger’s can be sweet, empathetic, and loving.
 Though early media reports implied that an Autism Spectrum Disorder (the supposed diagnosis of which has not been confirmed by any psychiatrist, psychologist, or counselor as of yet) may have been the reason that this particular mass shooting took place, the statistics about autism and violence show that just the opposite is true in the majority of cases.